 Eric Muller's new book examines the perspective of WRA attorneys who juggled with their sense of justice and civil rights against the requirements of their jobs during World War II.
+ERIC L. MULLER men," Muller told the audience.
+"How is it that somebody with views like this, nonetheless ends up being part of the enterprise that helps to operate it?"
 Because the source materials for the book were hundreds of pages of letters from the lawyers, Muller said as his final point, "You get a different window into camp life than we often get from other kinds of documentary evidence.
 Think about it.
 These were law offices.
-This is where people went when they

-" See PERSPECTIVE on page 12
+This is where people went when they " See PERSPECTIVE on page 12